Cincinnati-Design-LAB/architour/src/content/buildings/john-weld-peck-federal-bldg.md

 architect: Potter, Tyler, Martin & Roth
 associate_architect: Harry Hake & Partners
 original_function: Federal government offices
-significance: >-
+---

 The building is named after th 117th Justice of the Supreme Court of Ohio and a justice on the US Court of Appeals for the Sixth Circuit in Cincinnati.
----